-Pete Rekstis enters his fifth season at Rhode Island in 2018 after he joined the Rhode Island staff as the defensive coordinator and secondary coach in July of 2014.
+Pete Rekstis enters his sixth season at Rhode Island in 2019.
+He joined the Rams Island staff as the defensive coordinator and secondary coach in July of 2014.

 In 2017, Rhode Island set a program record with 32 sacks.
 Rekstis' unit was the only FCS school in the country with five players with five or more sacks, and Rhode Island was ranked 17th in the country with 2.91 sacks per game.
 The Rams also also ranked 17th nationally with 11 fumble recoveries and 29th in tackles for loss, averaging 7.2 per game.
 Sophomore Brandon Ginnetti earned CAA Football Third-Team All-Conference honors after leading the team with 7.0 sacks.
 Rekstis' secondary had 49 pass break ups, the second-highest single-season total in program history.